brandcom/silverstripe-webp/README.md

 # silverstripe-webp

-The Plugin integrates simple WebP image conversion into Silverstripe.
+The Plugin provides a helper to create html `<picture>` elements in Silverstripe templates.
+It supports WebP sources out of the box.

 ## Requirements